 Washington requires resolution of all character and fitness issues at least 60 days prior to sitting for the bar exam.
-Applicants with unresolved character and fitness issues will not be permitted to sit for the exam.
-Therefore, applicants who answer yes to questions 5, 8, 10, 11, 12, 16, 19, 20A, 21, 24, and/or 25 on the application or disclose any information that may raise an issue of character or fitness are strongly encouraged to file their applications early in the registration period.
+Applicants with unresolved character and fitness issues will not be permitted to sit for the exam; therefore, applicants who disclose information that may raise an issue of character or fitness are strongly encouraged to file their applications early.
 Early filing does not guarantee all issues will be resolved 60 days prior to the exam.

-NCBE Report: All attorney applicants and applicants who graduated from a foreign law school will have their applications investigated and verified by the National Conference of Bar Examiners (NCBE).
-For U.S. attorneys, it generally takes three to four months to receive a report back from the NCBE.
-For foreign attorneys and applicants with a foreign law degree, it may take up to nine months to receive a report back from the NCBE.
-Attorney applicants will not be allowed to sit for the exam if the WSBA does not receive a report back from the NCBE at least 18 days prior to the first day of the exam.
-Therefore, attorney applicants are advised that they may not be able to sit for the exam for which they applied.
-Furthermore, foreign attorneys and applicants with a foreign law degree should not expect to be able to sit for the exam for which they applied and should therefore plan to apply during the application period for the exam prior to the one they want to sit for.
+NCBE Report: Applications of all attorney applicants and foreign law school applications will be investigated and verified by the National Conference of Bar Examiners (NCBE).
+For U.S. attorneys, it generally takes three to four months to receive a report from an NCBE investigation.
+For foreign attorneys and applicants with a foreign law degree, it may take up to nine months to receive a report from the NCBE.
+Attorney applicants may sit for the exam only after the WSBA receives a report from the NCBE at least 18 days prior to the first day of the exam.
+Therefore, attorney applicants are advised that they may not be eligible to sit for the exam they applied for.
+Furthermore, foreign attorneys and applicants with a foreign law degree must apply during the application period for the exam scheduled prior to their preferred exam time (see Application Filing Deadlines).

-All applicants will be given the option to transfer their registration fees and application to the next exam, if the character and fitness review is not complete or the NCBE report is not received by the appropriate deadline.
+All applicants have the option to transfer registration fees and application to the next scheduled exam if the character-and-fitness review is not complete or the NCBE report is not received by deadline.
 Applicants may also choose to withdraw from the exam and receive a partial refund if the request is made at least 60 days prior to the first day of the exam.